Now then, now then, now then.

 As a timestamp of the British singles charts in 1983, it’s pretty pertinent, with plenty of school disco favourites and, erm, all the UB40 and Kajagoogoo/Limahl you could wish for.

-But – huzzah! – because Culture Club, Virgin Records’ biggest act of the year, were double dropped in it too.
+But – huzzah! – because Boy George and Culture Club, Virgin Records’ biggest act of the year, were double dropped in it too.
 So that’s alright then.

 In fact, Virgin did something almost unheard of, and provided the public with two new opportunities to buy the cosmopolitan quartet’s Victims on that cold November day.

-The melancholy ballad was already available on Colour By Numbers, the awesome foursome’s second LP, but those casual buyers who didn’t want a whole album of Culture Club songs could now purchase Victims as a single (7” or 12”, natch) or as the final track on Now, That’s What I Call Music – both were released on the same day.
+The melancholy ballad was already available on Colour By Numbers, the awesome foursome’s second LP, but those casual buyers who didn’t really want the hurt of a whole album of Culture Club songs could now purchase Victims as a single (7” or 12”, natch) or as the final track on Now, That’s What I Call Music – both were released on the same day.